-- Compensation for performances up to $1,000 (based on number of artists)
+- Compensation for Performances up to $1000 (based on the number of artists)

-- Compensation for visual artists will be based on CARFAC/RAAV Fee Schedule
+- Compensation for Visual Artists will be based on CARFAC Fee Schedule for Group Exhibits

-Administered by the Board of CPAMO, the Program Manager under guidance of the Executive Director, and CPAMO Pluralism in Organizational Change (CPAMOPOC) members, the selection committee will consider the following:
+Administered by a Selection Committee which consists of a CPAMO Board members, Program Manager as well as Executive Director, and selected CPAMO Pluralism in Organizational Change (CPAMOPOC) members, the committee will consider the following:

 - Artistic Merit and with overall connection to CPAMO’s mandate and objectives

 - The Focus of the theme: IPOC Women and the Arts: Thinking and exploring the ways towards increased inclusion of in the Arts Sector